Harlem-Launch-Alliance/Stimulant/README.md

 ## Instructions for use:
 1. Connect all sensors and power source
 2. Integrate Teensy with rocket (try to keep IMU aligned with axis of rotation)
+3. Put rocket on launch rail
-3. Power on Teensy
+4. Power on Teensy
     * **CAUTION**: Once powered on, any sudden movements may trigger launch detection
-4. Wait at least 30 seconds between powering on and launching to allow for proper sensor calibration
+5. Wait at least 5 minutes between powering on and launching to allow for proper sensor calibration
-5. Launch!
+6. Launch!

-Note: Due to the use of the `micros` function, there may be some unintended behavior if the controller is powered on for more than 70 minutes
+Note: Due to the use of the `micros()` function, there may be some unintended behavior if the controller is powered on for more than 70 minutes